El-Rufai Files N1bn Rights Suit Against ICPC Over Abuja Residence Search

 Former Kaduna State Governor Nasir El-Rufai has filed a N1 billion fundamental rights enforcement suit against the ICPC, challenging the legality of a search warrant and the alleged unlawful search of his Abuja residence.
 The case, before the Federal High Court in Abuja, also questions the commission’s procedures during an ongoing investigation.

-Former Governor of Kaduna State, Mallam Nasir El-Rufai, has instituted a fundamental rights enforcement action against the Independent Corrupt Practices and Other Related Offences Commission (ICPC), alleging that operatives of the agency unlawfully entered and searched his residence in Abuja.
+Former Governor of Kaduna State, Mallam Nasir El-Rufai, has initiated a legal action asserting a violation of his fundamental rights against the Independent Corrupt Practices and Other Related Offences Commission (ICPC).
+The suit arises from claims that operatives of the anti-corruption body unlawfully entered and conducted a search of his private residence in Abuja, raising concerns about procedural irregularities and potential overreach by the agency.

-The suit, numbered FHC/ABJ/CS/345/2026 and lodged at the Federal High Court, Abuja, seeks to invalidate a search warrant issued by a Magistrate Court of the Federal Capital Territory on February 4.
-The warrant had authorised ICPC officers to conduct a search and seize items from the former governor’s home.
+The case, formally filed under the number FHC/ABJ/CS/345/2026 at the Federal High Court, Abuja, specifically seeks to challenge the validity of a search warrant that was issued on February 4 by a Magistrate Court of the Federal Capital Territory.
+The warrant had purportedly authorized ICPC officers to search El-Rufai’s home and seize certain items deemed relevant to an ongoing investigation.

-The anti-corruption agency has reportedly held the former governor in custody since Wednesday, February 18, as part of an ongoing investigation.
-However, the ICPC has not publicly disclosed the specific allegations under review.
+Reports indicate that the former governor has been held in ICPC custody since Wednesday, February 18, as part of the commission’s ongoing inquiries.
+Despite this detention, the ICPC has not publicly disclosed the specific nature of the allegations under investigation, leaving the exact scope of the case largely undefined to the public.